 What Are The Benefits?

-In addition to professional experience within their field of study, IAESTE students have an opportunity to gain a unique insight into different techniques used across the globe.
-Students will receive a salary that generally covers at least the cost of living in their host city (housing, transportation, and meals).
-Local student groups (Local Committees) generally arrange housing and organize social gatherings for all IAESTE interns in the host city to meet each other.
-Upon return to the United States, students are admitted into the worldwide IAESTE Alumni Network with over 9,000 members and benefits such as alumni events, job postings, and much more.
-See our Testimonials page for more information from our participants on the IAESTE experience.
+In addition to professional experience within your field of study, you will have an opportunity to gain unique insights into another country’s culture and professional dynamic.
+IAESTE interns receive a salary that covers at least the cost of living in their host city (housing, transportation, and meals).
+IAESTE provides assistance with the work authorization and visa process.
+Local Committees, volunteer groups of local university students in each host city, typically arrange the housing accommodations, coordinate your arrival and reception, and organize social gatherings that provide you with a chance to meet other international trainees and local students.
+Upon return to the United States, you receive access to the global IAESTE Alumni Network with over 9,000 members.
+Check out our Testimonials page for more information from our participants on the IAESTE experience.